Go To Top Go Up Go Back Go Forward

 Parameter Description

-MDATAU Call your subroutine to define or modify matrix data
+MDATAU Call this subroutine to define or modify matrix data

 MFMAT Matrix format (PROFILE, BLOCK, SLAB)